-The Wisconsin Black Historical Society and Museum, located at 2620 West Center Street, is dedicated to preserving the heritage of Milwaukee’s African-American community.
+The Wisconsin Black Historical Society and Museum, located at 2620 West Center Street, is dedicated to preserving the heritage of Wisconsin’s African-American community.
 Founded in 1987, both the museum and its associated organization—the Wisconsin Black Historical Society—were formed by Clayborn Benson, III.
 Benson, an experienced video and photo-journalist, created the museum to gather together a neglected portion of the state’s source materials on African-American life.

 The museum has several notable permanent exhibits.
 One of them is a mural depicting the course of black history from ancient Egypt to modern Milwaukee, painted by George Gist.
 Another is the 2005 NAACP Civil Rights Tribute Bus, which is a replica of the vinyl decals used on the bus that featured local and national civil rights leaders.
 The museum also features rotating exhibits, such as “Work’n in the Promised Land: The African American Labor Experience in Wisconsin.”
 This display examines the many forms that the work of African-Americans has taken and how restrictions on how African-Americans could participate in the workforce forced them into working in certain economic sectors.